Install WordPress with Docker Compose

 latest version of the WordPress image, so it’s easy to update your WordPress version:

-docker-compose down docker-compose pull && docker-compose up -d
+docker-compose pull && docker-compose up -d

 More extensive documentation on Docker is available in the Containers section of the Linode Guides & Tutorials site.